Where are you going? Think big. Build a vision of your future around a career, not a job and accelerate your career with our Careers and Skills Hub.

 Prepare for the job hunt

-If you're looking to earn money while you study through part-time work or ready to graduate and join the workforce full-time, there are a lot of different avenues you can use to find a job.
+If you're looking to earn money while you study or you're ready to graduate and join the workforce, there are many different avenues you can use to find a job.
 You can search online, use a recruitment agency or liaise directly with an organisation to tap into the hidden job market.

 Other places you can look for work chevron_right

 - visiting job search sites, such as SEEK or Indeed